anoma/namada/documentation/dev/src/specs/ledger/rpc.md

 The ledger provides an RPC interface for submitting transactions to the mempool, subscribing to their results and queries about the state of the ledger and its storage.

-The RPC interface is provided as [specified](https://github.com/tendermint/spec/tree/4566f1e3028278c5b3eca27b53254a48771b152b/spec/rpc) from Tendermint and most of the requests are routed to the Anoma ledger via ABCI.
+The RPC interface is provided as [specified](https://github.com/tendermint/spec/tree/4566f1e3028278c5b3eca27b53254a48771b152b/spec/rpc) from Tendermint and most of the requests are routed to the Namada ledger via ABCI.

 ## Transactions